IlyaBrilenkov/Python/README.md

-Free Python course from GeekBrains
+Free Python course from GeekBrains for beginners